 Dia de los Muertos – Day of the Dead

-If you’re going to visit Terlingua, Texas for their annual chili championship, plan on visiting the Terlingua Cemetery at sunset on November 2nd to celebrate Dia de los Muertos, also known as “Day of the Dead”.
+One of the top things to do in Terlingua is their annual chili championship, plan on visiting the Terlingua Cemetery at sunset on November 2nd to celebrate Dia de los Muertos, also known as “Day of the Dead”.

 Costumed and face-painted residents of Terlingua light up the cemetery with thousands of candles while honoring their lost loved ones with offerings and meditations.